 - Cooking: No room service out in the sticks, you will need to do it all yourselves, breakfast lunch and dinner.

-- Washing up: After cooking comes the washing up.
+- Washing up: After cooking comes to the washing up.
 Always a tough task when camping but an unavoidable chore.

 - Mosquitoes: Mozzies, bugs and flies.
 Probably the biggest downfall of camping.
 Expect to spend a bit of time with those pests and don’t forget your repellent.

-- Fine Dining: No cooking in your hotel room.
+- Fine Dining: No cooking required in your hotel room.
 Dine out in the hotel’s restaurants or many restaurants that are generally near your hotel.
 Oh, and room service can be an option too.

 - Cocktails: Cocktails are popular, especially in a resort stay.

-- Swimming pools: And where better to drink your cocktails but by a swimming pool as you sunbake on the layout and have dip in the pool in-between.
+- Swimming pools: And where better to drink your cocktails but by a swimming pool as you sunbake on the layout and have a dip in the pool in-between.

-- No cleaning up: Let the friendly staff clean up your beds and make up room while you go out and enjoy the surrounds of the area where you are staying.
+- No cleaning up: Let the friendly staff clean up your beds and makeup room while you go out and enjoy the surrounds of the area where you are staying.